 ‘Preparing for completion & examination' addresses the stage of the doctoral process which is often the most fraught for both candidate and supervisor alike.
 This module explores key issues in the examination process to assist supervisors in working with candidates prior to, during, and following examination.
 It reviews institutional regulations and disciplinary norms regarding submission of the doctoral output and how supervisors Identify examiners, taking into account the research.
 This module explains the assessment process and the support needed in the periods prior to and following examination, particularly in completing revisions.

-Please see the PD Calendar for other workshops for Supervisors.
+Please see the Training Calendar for other workshops for Supervisors.